Some folks use the terms mini digger and excavator like they’re the same thing. That’s…

 Hydraulic and Mechanical Dredges

 In the business of wetlands excavation and dredging, there are two main types of dredges: mechanical and hydraulic.
-Both of these dredges serve a purpose, but the hydraulic dredge, as you will see, is less damaging to the Louisiana bayou.
+Both of these dredges serve a purpose, but the hydraulic dredge is less damaging to the Louisiana bayou.

-Mechanical dredges dig or take materials from the bottom of a body of water or its banks via a clamshell or a bucket.
-Hydraulic dredges, on the other hand, suck up this mixture of water and sediment, called slurry, and then move it to another area by a pipeline.
+Mechanical dredges bring materials from the bottom of a body of water or its banks via a clamshell or a bucket.
+Hydraulic dredges, suck up this mixture of water and sediment (slurry) and move it to another area by a pipeline.

 Stan’s Bobcat 337 Mini-Excavator/Dredger in action